gjbex/Fortran-MOOC/docs/pointers.md

 ### User defined types

-One of the major application for pointers is the implementation of sophisticated data structures such as lists, trees or graphs.
+One of the major applications for pointers is the implementation of sophisticated data structures such as lists, trees or graphs.
 In such implementations, the user defined type typically has one or even several elements that are pointers to values of the user defined type.